-For example, the fly material on the Mountain Hardwear Trango (sil on the outside, PU on the inside) may last for about 120-200 days of use in a wet climate before it needs to be retired.
 A tent like the Hilleberg Nammatj, with three layers of silicone on each side, may last between a third or even twice as long.
 Regardless of what tent you buy, 150 days is a lot of time for a model to be out in the elements.
 While it is possible to recoat a fly's fabric, it's much more common to buy a new outer tent (fly), which is an option with most companies.

 Tent floors have high-grade PU formulations that resist hydrolysis.
 The majority of the double wall tents tested have a tough 70 denier floor.
 Some Hilleberg tents, like the Nammatj and Tarra, use a 100 denier fabric that is burly.
 Single-wall tents often use lighter floor materials.